meezymeek/ltdans-run-for-reelection/docs/CHARACTER_ANIMATION_GUIDE.md

 # Character Animation System Documentation

 ## Overview
-Lt.
-Dan's character uses an articulated body system with realistic joint-based animations for running and jumping.
+Danny Boy's character uses an articulated body system with realistic joint-based animations for running and jumping.
 The character is rendered in a side profile view with proper z-index layering for depth perception.

 ## Body Structure